farhad-99/farhad-99.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Medical Image Analysis and Processing"
 collection:  Teaching Assitant
 type: "Graduate course"
+permalink: /teaching/2014-spring-teaching-1
 venue: "Sharif University of Technology, Electrical Engineering"
 date: 2023 winter,spring
 Instructor: Prof. Fatemizade
-location:
-permalink:
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.